 While NSNO is currently a remote office due to the COVID-19 pandemic, this position will eventually be required to be in person in New Orleans, LA.

-To apply for this position, please submit a resume and cover letter to firstname.lastname@example.org
+To apply for this position, please submit a resume to firstname.lastname@example.org

 New Schools for New Orleans (NSNO) is an Equal Employment Opportunity employer and has a strong commitment to building a diverse and inclusive team.
 As such, it is the continuing policy of NSNO to consider all applicants without regard to race, color, religion, national origin, age, gender, sexual orientation, genetic information, veteran status, physical or mental disability, or any other categories protected by applicable federal, state, or local law, provided they are otherwise able to perform the essential functions of the job.